Strengthening Families Through Resiliency

 Lack of knowledge of program benefits

-As a result of the above findings and community assessment, a collaborative partnership was formed with The Veterans' Project to open the After The Battle Support Center (ATBSC) on May 22, 2014.
+As a result of the above findings and community assessment, a collaborative partnership was formed to meet the needs of Service Members, Veterans and their Families or Caregivers to strengthen Families' Resiliency for more productive lives.

 Our classes include :